 To get the most out of Chase Sapphire Preferred, earn the card’s initial bonus and referral bonuses, take advantage of benefits such as free DoorDash deliveries, and redeem points for travel rather than cash back.
 Cardholders should also charge only what they can pay in full each month, because it’s not possible for someone to get the most out of Chase Sapphire Preferred if they have to pay interest.

 One of the other benefits you should take advantage of to get the most out of Chase Sapphire Preferred is a free DashPass subscription.
 With it, you can get free delivery on DoorDash orders over $12 for a year.
 You must activate this benefit before 12/31/21.
-You should also take advantage of Sapphire Preferred’s bonus categories – you’ll earn 2 points per $1 spent on travel and dining, compared to the regular 1 point per $1.
+You should also take advantage of Sapphire Preferred’s bonus categories – you’ll earn 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
 And through March 2022, you’ll get 5 points per $1 spent on Lyft rides.

 Lastly, one of the keys to getting the most out of Chase Sapphire Preferred is redeeming your rewards points for travel.
 Points are worth 1.25 cents each when you redeem them for travel through Chase Ultimate Rewards, compared to just 1 cent each toward cash back or gift cards.
 You can also consider transferring your points to Chase’s airline and hotel loyalty program partners at a 1:1 ratio.
 This may give you more value for your points, depending on the program.